-Unite with your colleagues at AACSB’s largest gathering of b-school deans, where more than 500 of your peers from 45 countries attended last year.
-This is your chance to build and expand your network at the premier international forum exclusively for business school deans, while participating in a variety of thought-provoking sessions from top business leaders and educators.
+The Deans Conference is considered the premier international forum exclusively for business school deans.
+Last year, more than 500 of your peers from 45 countries attended – and this is your chance to expand your network while participating in a variety of thought-provoking sessions led by top global business leaders and educators.

 Who Should Attend:

 This event is exclusively for deans and heads of higher education business units (i.e., the highest academic authority or official of the entire business unit).

 George Washington University School of Business

 This is the second time I have attended the AACSB Deans Conference.
 I have attended hundreds of conferences in my lifetime, with a career spanning more than 30 years.
 This is honestly one of the best conferences I have ever attended, in terms or organization, relevance and networking.